Stay in touch

 Gifts made by alumni and friends from the community are vital to our department’s success.
 All donations are tax-deductible and support a range of student activities and faculty research.

-The Thomas E. Shipley Jr. Research Prize Fund is granted annually to a graduate student in psychology to assist with his/her research.
-Your gift will to the Shipley Award fund will ensure that each year, a deserving student can receive up to $1000 to put toward data collection or travel.
+The Shipley Prize is granted to a graduate student in psychology to assist with his/her research.
+Your gift will to the Shipley Award fund will ensure that every other year, a deserving student can receive up to $1000 to put toward data collection or travel.

-Dr. Shipley, for whom the award was named, was a special faculty member in the Clinical Area of the Psychology Department.
+Dr. Thomas E. Shipley, Jr., for whom the award was named, was a special faculty member in the Psychology Department in the Clinical Psychology area.
 Beloved by students and appreciated by faculty for his dedication to social and humanitarian issues, Tom studied homelessness, poverty, and addiction in times before the significance of the problem was popularly recognized.
 He was dedicated to his students and to the notion that scientific study of psychological problems could address important social issues.
 Tom was a faculty member at Temple from 1959 to 1997, when he became an Emeritus Faculty member.
 Even after his retirement, Tom continued writing regularly in his campus office.
 During his tenure, Tom was known for many things, one of which was serving as a dissertation director and facilitator of student research.
 After Tom’s death in 2007, the Shipley family very graciously began this award in his honor.
-Many alums and faculty members have added to this award, so that now, we have funds available to award a graduate student every other year with up to $1000 to support their research.
-The Shipley Award honors Tom’s memory by providing important support to students working on their dissertations, just as Tom was so important when he helped students with their dissertation research.
-A gift in support of the Thomas F. Shipley Award will ensure that students continue to remember and benefit from Dr. Shipleys beneficence.
+Many alums and faculty members have added to this award, so that now, the Department has funds available to award a graduate student every other year up to $1000 to support their research.

-The Philip J. Bersh Student Award goes to a student for a paper in the general area of Psychology or Experimental Psychopathology.
-Your gift will to the Bersh Prize fund will ensure that each year, a deserving student can receive up to $1000 to put toward data collection or travel.
+The Philip J. Bersh Student Award goes to a graduate student for a first author paper in the general area of Psychology or Experimental Psychopathology.
+Your gift to the Bersh Prize fund will ensure that each year, a deserving student can receive up to $1000 to put toward data collection or travel.

 Contributions are tax-deductible as charitable gifts and are formally acknowledged by the University’s Office of Institutional Advancement.